Hayward’s 21st Century Library & Community Learning Center, Suspended sculpture in the atrium, Hayward, CA

 Commissioned by City of Hayward

-Inspired by the concept of Net Zero energy building design and the heritage trees in the plaza, the new suspended sculpture for the Atrium will capture and reflect the feeling of looking up the very tall trees.
+Inspired by the concept of Net Zero energy building design and the heritage trees in the plaza, the glass suspended sculpture for the atrium captures and reflects the feeling of looking up the very tall trees.
 The branches reaching up to the sky, collecting energy from sunlight and rainwater, and bringing that feeling inside the atrium.